ludovic-ronsin-cbp/liquibase-groovy-dsl/README.md

 A pluggable parser for [Liquibase](http://liquibase.org) that allows the creation of changelogs in a Groovy DSL, rather than hurtful XML.
 If this DSL isn't reason enough to adopt Liquibase, then there is no hope for you.
-This project was started by Tim Berglund, and is currently maintained by Steve Saliman.
+This project was started once upon a time by Tim Berglund, and is currently maintained by Steve Saliman.

 ## News

+### June 3, 2018
+Release 2.0.0 of the Groovy DSL decouples the DSL from any particular version of Liquibase, making it easier for users to take advantage of new releases of Liquibase as soon as they are released.
+Note that the DSL itself is compiled and tested against a specific version of Liquibase (currently 3.4.2), so YMMV with regard to newer releases.  **NOTE** The Groovy DSL no longer includes Liquibase itself as a dependency.
+Users must make sure the desired version of Liquibase is on the classpath.

-### February 23, 2017
+###February 23, 2017
 Release 1.2.2 of the Groovy DSL is a minor release that resolves a few bugs.
 See the CHANGELOG for more details.
 Note that if you use this DSL via the Gradle Liquibase plugin, you will need version 1.2.3 of that plugin NOT 1.2.2, as that version has a broken dependency on the SNAPSHOT version of the DSL.

-### November 30, 2015
-The Liquibase Groovy DSL now supports Liquibase 3.4.2.

-### August 3, 2015
-The Liquibase Groovy DSL now supports Liquibase 3.3.5.

 ### May 16, 2015
 We are proud to announce that the Liquibase Groovy DSL is now a part of the